Therapeutic interventions tailored to treat you.

 It addition to working well with families, I also specialize in treating couples for a variety of difficulties that may affect a relationship.
 I have experience and skill in working with couples experiencing stressors that vary from typical day-to-day life stressors, to providing parenting skills and coping with parenting stress, to the impact of Postpartum Depression on the individual and the relationship.
 As is with families, it is my belief that if there are intimacy issues in a relationship, all partners need to engage in treatment to improve the relationship rather than merely treating one individual in the relationship.

 After living in San Diego for the past 19 years, I have become familiar with the needs of the San Diego community at large.
-Having come from such a different environment growing up in the south, I have found that I am able to adapt to and understand the needs of the very diverse community that calls San Diego home.
+Having come from such a different environment growing up and living in the south for my education, I have found that I am able to adapt to and understand the needs of the very diverse community that calls San Diego home.
 For many cultures, therapy is taboo and discouraged.
 One of my goals is to help support clients from all cultural backgrounds and aid them in changing their beliefs about therapy so that any person in need feels comfortable obtaining services that support them through making meaningful changes.

 I am currently working to obtain my hours for licensure as an MFT.
 At this time, I am supervised by Dr. Kelly Anderson in all services provided to my clients.
 Although being a supervisee in no way changes the relationship between my clients and myself, supervision ensures that the very best treatments and strategies are being used with each of my clients.